We're an affiliate

 Gas Leaks

-In order to avoid gas release in case of brack or leakage of a feed hose, a hose break protection is placed to cut off the feed immediately.
-In order to avoid flash-back a flame damper is always placed to block the backfire of the flame to the bottle.
+To avoid gas release in case of a break or leakage of a feed hose, a hose break protection is placed to cut off the feed immediately.
+To avoid flash-back a flame damper is always placed to block the backfire of the flame to the bottle.

 Radiation

-The radiation of the welding flame can cause an inflammation of the conjunctive and of the cornea of the eye.
+The radiation of the welding flame can cause an inflammation of the conjunctiva and the cornea of the eye.
 Welding glasses protect the eyes against radiation and against small glowing metal parts that could be projected.

 Welding Fumes

-Through a combination of high temperature and the ambient air, toxic fumes can be released.
+Through a combination of high temperatures and ambient air, toxic fumes can be released.
 When degreasing or covering substances are present on metals, the risk is increased.

 Good prevention rules are the following: the working area must be sufficiently ventilated, local exhaust must be provided and appropriate breathing protection should be worn.